jalajthanaki/Sentiment_Analysis/README.md

 # Sentiment Analysis

-We are building a model which will predict the sentiment of movie reviews.
-We have use Naive-Bayes, SVM, and RNN+LSTM based model to obtain really good result.
+I have built a model which will predict the sentiment of movie reviews.
+I used Naive-Bayes, SVM, and RNN+LSTM based model to obtain really good result.

 ## Dependency Libraries